The-Marcy-Lab-School-Assignments/5-1-0-assignment-sindwin5138/README.md

 To start this assignment, you will be given a Vite project with all rendering and user event logic implemented for you in the `vite-project` folder!
 Check out what you are starting with by running `npm run dev` and then browsing through the `src/main.js` file and the `src/utils/` folder.

-There are tests available to you through `npm test`.
-Take time to understand the test and what they are looking for.
-Understanding the flow of data in the application will also be helpful to test out your code when running application.

-### Before you begin...

-**Reminder**: We are using ES Modules!

-Because we are using ES Modules and working in the front end, you cannot test your files individually in Node (the terminal in VS code or otherwise).
-Make sure that you are using the console in the browser when testing your code.

-### Your Task:

 Your job is to build the two classes:
 * `ShoppingCart` in the `src/model/ShoppingCart.js` file
 * `CartItem` in the `src/model/CartItem.js` file

 Only the `ShoppingCart` class is directly used by the rest of the application (see `src/main.js` and `src/utils/render-functions.js`).
-However, the `CartItem` class is used by the `ShoppingCart`.
+However, the `CartItem` class must be used by the `ShoppingCart`.

-Below you will find requirements for each class which you can test using `npm test`.
+### Testing...

+Below, you will find descriptions of the classes you need to build however, you should read the test files carefully to see how we expect each class to behave.
+We recommend having the `ShoppingCart.spec.js` and `CartItem.spec.js` files open while you develop.

+As you work, use `npm run test:w` to have the test file continuously re-run as you update your code.

+Before you finish, run the program (`npm run dev`) to ensure that your classes provide a usable interface for the rest of the application.
+Check the user stories above and make sure that the user is able to actually use this application.

+**Reminder**: We are using ES Modules!

+Because we are using ES Modules and working in the front end, you cannot test your files individually in Node (the terminal in VS code or otherwise).
+Make sure that you are using the console in the browser when playing with your code.

 Let's get started!
 You got this!

 ## Part 1: Cart Item

+Below you will find requirements for each class.
+You can test your class using `npm test` or `npm run test:w`

 The instructions here are intentionally vague.
-Look at the associated `.spec.js` files to see how we are using your class!
+Look at the associated `CartItem.spec.js` files to see how we are using your class!

 Create a `CartItem` class.